Chao-Xi/jxazurebook/docs/ab100/2ab100_exam.md

-#### QUESTION 2
+### QUESTION 2

 You are designing two Microsoft Copilot Studio agents named Agent1 and Agent2.
 Each agent must meet the following requirements:

-Each agent must use a standard model.
+- Each agent must use a standard model.

-Each agent must NOT use generative orchestration.
+- <mark>Each agent must NOT use generative orchestration.</mark>

-Agent1 must support simple and short phrases for a given topic.
+- <mark>Agent1 must support simple and short phrases for a given topic.</mark>

-Agent2 must integrate with Microsoft Dynamics 365 Contact Center voice channel.
+- <mark>Agent2 must integrate with Microsoft Dynamics 365 Contact Center voice channel.</mark>

 You need to recommend language models for the agents.